Page Speed: Leverage browser caching More Recommendations

 For all cacheable resources, we recommend the following settings:

-• Set Expires to a minimum of one month, and preferably up to one year, in the future.
-(We prefer Expires over Cache-Control: max-age because it is is more widely supported.)
+• Set Cache-Control: max-age or Expires to a minimum of one month, and preferably up to one year, in the future.
 Do not set it to more than one year in the future, as that violates the RFC guidelines.

 • Set the Last-Modified date to the last time the resource was changed.
 If the Last-Modified date is sufficiently far enough in the past, chances are the browser won't refetch it.